coderefinery/installation/content/shell-and-git.md

     3. Press enter, you should see `SUCCESS: Specified value was saved.`
     4. Quit command prompt by typing `exit` then pressing enter.

   This will provide you with both Git and Bash in the Git Bash program.
+You can then start it by searching for "Git Bash" in your Start menu.

   *Text copied and adapted from: [the Carpentries set up page](https://carpentries.github.io/workshop-template/#shell)*
   ````